 The liquefied woody material was weighted and diluted with methanol, and Whatman filter paper was used to collect the liquefied residue.
-The liquefied residue was dried in a heating oven at 105°C in 24 hours and the residues were calculated by equation
+The liquefied residue was dried in a heating oven at 105°C in 24 hours and calculated the residues by equation (1).